mcuaya1/SurveyProject/README.md

 # SurveyProject
 CIS 17B C++ project.
-Creating a conceptual survey program that would allow a user to take a survey created by a professor or an admin of the program
+The survey project is used to allow a user to take and view surveys which are created by admins and instructors.
+The surveys contain a topic and several questions along with responses that users can choose.